wf-clone-validation documentation

 Input example

-This workflow accepts FASTQ files as input.
+This workflow accepts either FASTQ or BAM files as input.

-The FASTQ input parameter for this workflow accepts one of three cases: (i) the path to a single FASTQ file; (ii) the path to a top-level directory containing FASTQ files; (iii) the path to a directory containing one level of sub-directories which in turn contain FASTQ files.
+The FASTQ or BAM input parameters for this workflow accept one of three cases: (i) the path to a single FASTQ or BAM file; (ii) the path to a top-level directory containing FASTQ or BAM files; (iii) the path to a directory containing one level of sub-directories which in turn contain FASTQ or BAM files.
 In the first and second cases (i and ii), a sample name can be supplied with --sample.
 In the last case (iii), the data is assumed to be multiplexed with the names of the sub-directories as barcodes.
 In this case, a sample sheet can be provided with --sample_sheet.

 (i) (ii) (iii)